MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 ## Refactor

-Platform as a Service (PaaS) options can reduce operational costs associated with many applications.
+Platform as a service (PaaS) options can reduce operational costs associated with many applications.
 It can be prudent to slightly refactor an application to fit a PaaS based model.

 Refactor also refers to the application development process of refactoring code to allow an application to deliver on new business opportunities.